 Our goal is to provide you with an excellent midwifery education.
 If you are struggling in a course or have a problem that needs resolution, please speak with us.
 We have resources to assist you and will respectfully develop a plan to meet your needs.
-SASSI also provides a host of student support services and can be accessed at: WEBSITE
+SASSI also provides a host of student support services.